Updated July 28, 2014

 Ronald Mikos - White.
 On May 23, 2005 a jury recommended a death sentence for this 56-year-old Chicago podiatrist who was convicted of fatally shooting Joyce Brannon, a white former patient, to prevent her from testifying in a federal probe of a Medicare fraud scheme in January 2002.
 (Chicago Tribune, May 23, 2005).
 In the federal system, a jury's recommendation for either life without parole or death is binding on the judge.

-Donald Fell - White.
+[Donald Fell] - White.
 On July 14, 2005, a jury in Vermont recommended a death sentence for Fell, 25, for a carjacking in Vermont and subsequent murder of a woman in New York in 2000.
 He was convicted of carjacking and kidnapping resulting in death.
 The woman and her car were seized by Fell and a codefendant as they were fleeing Vermont where Fell's mother and a friend were also killed hours earlier.
 The co-defendant hanged himself in prison in 2003.
 Prosecutors had originally arranged a plea bargain for Fell in which he would have been sentenced to life without parole, but the deal was rejected by Attorney General John Ashcroft.
 This was the first capital trial in Vermont in nearly 50 years.
 (N.Y.
 Times, July 15, 2005).
+Conviction overturned because of juror misconduct.
+(WCAX News, July 26, 2014).

 Edward Fields - White.
 On July 22, 2005, a jury in the eastern district of Oklahoma recommended a death sentence for Fields, 38, a former prison guard.
 Fields pleaded guilty to the murder of two white campers in the Ouachita National Forest while wearing his homemade sniper suit.
 There was some evidence that Fields was mentally ill.
 A federal judge sentenced him to death on Nov.
 8, 2005.
 (Muskogee Phoenix, July 26, 2005; Associated Press, July 15, 2005).